SouravD-Me/Covinfo-India/README.md

 <div align="justify">

-It is practically evident that the second wave of chaos that the corona Virus (Covid-19) has thrust India and the World into.
+It is practically evident that the second wave of chaos that the Coronavirus or Covid-19 has thrust India and the World into.
 This project helps to gain a sense of war has transpired until now, using data analysis techniques.
 The fundamental building block of the project is _**Python associated with Pandas, Plotly, and on top of that HTML5 and CSS for Front-End Design**_.
 It can be derived without saying that an incident of such a large statue has already attracted a plethora of research works.
 Hence, this web-based project will provide the necessary information this information and analyze the details as to make it easier for people to reach out for help.

-The goal is to create a web application that updates the covid-19 case data on app launch & shows the data on a web dash board. <br>
+The goal is to create a web application that shows the various Covid-19 case data on a web dashboard. <br>

 ### Features:
-•	Download and parsing of officially available data (from [_**Who India**_](https://covid19.who.int/region/searo/country/in) and the [_**Indian Council of Medical Research**_](https://www.icmr.gov.in/)) on the corona virus. <br>
+•	Download and parsing of officially available data (from [_**Who India**_](https://covid19.who.int/region/searo/country/in) and the [_**Indian Council of Medical Research**_](https://www.icmr.gov.in/)) on the Covid-19. <br>
 •	Options to choose from official [_**CoWIN**_](https://www.cowin.gov.in/) approved vaccination centers as vaccination venues. <br>
 •	Plot showing new and cumulated case statistics of the _**Selected States, Confirm cases, Cured cases and Deceased cases**_.